hkurdi/hkurdi/README.md

 ## 🚀 Projects

 ### 🌐 Baladi
-A chat room application connecting international students globally, built from the ground up with the MERN stack, focusing on user-centric design and rapid progress using Agile methodologies.
+A chatroom platform uniting international students globally, built with React Native (Expo framework), Node.js, Spring Boot, MongoDB, and PostgreSQL.
+It emphasizes user-centric design, privacy-focused connections, and agile methodologies for rapid iteration.
+Stay local, worldwide.

 ### 🏋️‍♂ Ta5beesScript
 A personal programming language project designed to balance creativity, humor, and functionality.
 Built with TypeScript, it aims to simplify and enhance the development experience, specifically for Arab speaking developers.

 ### 📉 PriceRadar
 A full-stack application for real-time Amazon product price tracking, user registration, and notification features using TypeScript, Next.js, Express, Node.js, and MongoDB.